Our little group has always been

 ZACH: I think you know exactly what I’m talking about.
 I thought we were friends.

-WILL: I am not in cahoots with Ruby.
+WILL: I am not in cahoots with Chris.
 What do you mean?

 ZACH: I saw those texts you guys were sending today.